sburrel/AIDL2019_PROJECT_SBD/Readme.md

 - Version 4: Architecture 2 with CosineEmbeddingLoss and VGG16 as feature extractor, freezing the half bottom layers
 - Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet50 as feature extractor
 - Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet101 as feature extractor
-- Version 7: Architecture 2 with CosineEmbeddingLoss and ResNext50 as feature extractor
+- Version 7: Architecture 2 with CosineEmbeddingLoss and ResNext50 as feature extractor.

 ## TO DO